nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

 But good maps take time.*

 In [ArcMap](http://www.esri.com/software/arcgis), I'll assemble the skeleton of my map with shapefiles from [Natural Earth](http://naturalearthdata.com) and other sources and find an appropriate projection.
 Then I'll export it to .AI format and bring it into Adobe Illustrator for styling.
-(In the example below, I also separately exported a raster topography layer.)
+(In the example below, I also separately exported a [raster layer](http://www.naturalearthdata.com/downloads/10m-raster-data/) for shaded relief.)
 And then I'll port the final thing, layer by layer, to Adobe Photoshop, applying layer effects and sharpening straight lines as necessary.

 ![Mapping process](/img/posts/map-arc-process.png)

-_(* Note: I do not claim to be a professional cartographer, and I know I still have a lot to learn.)_
+_(* Note: I enjoy making maps, but I am unqualified to call myself a cartographer.
+I owe much, though, to the influence of cartographer colleagues and GIS professors.)_

 I concede that this workflow has some definite drawbacks: